jbblanton/JS-Codewars/README.md

 # JS-Codewars

-Collection of katas from Codewars, solved in JavaScript
+Collection of katas from Codewars, solved in JavaScript.

+Join in: codewars.com

+## This collection begins 2/3rds the way through 6kyu.